Juniper/ruby-junos-ez-stdlib/docs/Utils/Config.md

 # GORY DETAILS

 ## lock!
-Attempt exclusive config, returns true or raises Netconf::LockError
+Attempt exclusive config, returns `true` if you now have the lock, or raises `Netconf::LockError` exception if the lock is not available

 ## load!( opts = {} )